Resource Efficiency

 Increase the use of recycled-material and recyclable packaging

-"Bag for Life" program supports the adoption of packaging that can be reused multiple times and recyclable, including packaging made from recycled materials, to reduce the environmental impact of packaging waste.
+"Bag for Life" program supports the adoption of packaging that can be reused multiple times and recyclable, including packaging made from recycled materials.
+These bags are designed with increased thickness for durability, enabling multiple uses.
+Once worn or damaged, they can be recycled and reproduced into new bags made from recycled materials.
+This initiative reduces the environmental impact of packaging waste.

 -